Fashion Patternmaking Techniques [vol. 1] by Antonio Donnano, How to make Skirts, Trousers and Shirts for Women and Men,

 Filled with short and appropriate instructions of various pattern constructions, this book is more like a manual or course book.
 I really appreciate that it is written in a concise style which immediately gives you an impulse to use it for your sewing experiments.

 In the images below, you can see examples of skirts that were made by altering a basic skirt pattern.
-I have made the sewing patterns based on the instructions from the publication.
+I have made the sewing patterns based on the instructions from Fashion Patternmaking Techniques.

 To make pattern drafting easier for myself (and anyone else interested in pattern making and altering) I have created calculators that will help gain specific pattern dimensions based on your (or anyone else’s 🙂 body measurements.